MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/distribution-list-issues.md

 There could be a couple of issues here:

-- It usually takes about 60 minutes for distribution list to be fully created and ready for management.
+- It usually takes about 60 minutes for distribution lists to be fully created and ready for management.
 Make sure you've waited the appropriate amount of time and try sending the email again.

 - Sometimes, people create an Office 365 Group instead of a distribution list.
 Check out your distribution list in the admin center and make sure you created a distribution list.